Scottish Parliamentary Working Group on Tenement Maintenance

 The Scottish Parliamentary Working Group has been meeting since March 2018 with the purpose of establishing solutions to aid, assist and compel owners of tenement properties to maintain their buildings.
 Membership and minutes of the group meetings are listed below.

-On 16th January 2019 the working group published interim recommendations to enhance the ability of tenement owners to work collectively encouraging and enabling effective maintenance and repair of their properties.
-The working group are seeking responses to these recommendations.
+On 4th June 2019 the working group published a Final Report of Recommendations to enhance the ability of tenement owners to work collectively encouraging and enabling effective maintenance and repair of their properties.

-The three recommendations are interrelated with each being necessary to achieve culture change and long-term benefits for owners and properties.
+The final report is based on responses to interim recommendations published in January 2019 with three interrelated recommendations, each being necessary to achieve culture change and long-term benefits for owners and properties.
 Full details of the recommendations are in these documents:

-These interim recommendations were put out for consultation until the end of February and the working group intend to make recommendations to the Scottish Parliament following the Easter recess.
+These interim recommendations were put out for consultation until the end of February and you can find a summary of responses here.

 In tandem with the above, BEFS and RICS, with additional financial support from the Scottish Government, commissioned a report from Professor Douglas Robertson.
 This paper examines: the current arrangements for ensuring that common repairs are undertaken within flatted property in Scotland, and asks if these arrangements are effective?
 Full Report.